vigneshc1202/Caduceus/README.md

 ### Top App features

-• Automatic login: Allows users to login to thier account easily without entering their credentials multiple times for accessing their data.
+• Automatic login: Allows users to login to thier account easily without entering their credentials multiple times for accessing their account.

-• Automatic logout: Provides security and allows the user to remember the password by Auto-signout from their account after a certain time.
+• Automatic logout: Provides security and allows the user to remember their password by auto signing out from their account after a certain time.

-• Accessible on multiple devices: The app can run on any device like Anddoid, iOS, Windows, Linux, MacOS, Tablet etc.
+• Accessible on multiple devices: The app can run on any device like Andoid, iOS, Windows, Linux, MacOS, Tablet etc.

 ### 🎉 **Why Choose Caduceus?**